50 best movies to watch on Netflix right now - TheNewsTrace

 Limitless (2011)

 Bradley Cooper, Robert De Niro and Abbie Cornish star on this 2011 sci-fi thriller.
-A failed author acquires a provide of an experimental drug that allows his mind to course of and be taught info at a superhuman charge.
-His new-found talents enable him to make a killing on the inventory market, however he quickly attracts the eye of shadowy forces who’ve sinister plans for him…
+A failed author acquires a provide of an experimental drug that permits his mind to course of and study info at a superhuman price.
+His new-found skills permit him to make a killing on the inventory market, however he quickly attracts the eye of shadowy forces who’ve sinister plans for him…

 Watch on Netflix